peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

-A _copula_ is a distribution describing the dependence between random numbers.
+A _copula_ is a way to describe the dependence between random numbers.

 One example is a _Gaussian copula_; this copula is sampled by sampling from a [**multinormal distribution**](#Multivariate_Normal_Multinormal_Distribution), then converting the resulting numbers to _dependent_ uniform random numbers.
 In the following pseudocode, which implements a Gaussian copula: